 - Please contact Dr. Martha Lash at firstname.lastname@example.org or Rose Onders in RM 215 White Hall for COST application materials.

 All forms must be completed on-line, printed, and returned to 304 White Hall

 - Student Teaching Prerequisite Verification Form

 - Registration for Prerequisite Training for Student Teaching

 - Collaboration in Student Teaching Fall 2019 (Revised June 2019)

 ECED Collaboration in Teacher Education

-- ECED Supplement to Collaboration in Teacher Education Handbook (new as of March 2014)
+- ECED Supplement to Collaboration in Teacher Education Handbook (Revised June 2019)

 - for ECED Majors at Kent Campus only